Fintech app focused on budgeting and saving for professional women

 Pantsuit Professionals (PSP) is a women's lifestyle brand with a focus on empowering younger working women.
 They seek to provide resources to increase financial literacy.

-PSP wanted to design an app aim at their target demographic to simplify budgeting & saving.
+PSP wanted to design an app aimed at their target demographic to simplify budgeting & saving.

 I was co-project manager as well as the UX Designer for the home feed section of the app on a team of five.